 Loukoumi comes in a variety of different flavours.
 You can buy mixed boxes of it from Greek supermarkets and sweet shops.
 However, the rose flavour remains a national favourite.

-This little treat is not as popular today as it once was.
-However, if you go to traditional kafenios and order yourself a strong Greek coffee, you will often be served with a small plate of loukoumi alongside your drink.
+This little treat is not so popular today as it once was.
+However if you go to traditional kafenios and order yourself a strong Greek coffee, you will often be served with a small plate of loukoumi alongside your drink.

 Nobody is entirely certain when the treat was initially invented and by whom.
 One of the most popular theories is that confectioner Haci Bekir created it in Istanbul in 1777.